-This article outlines the three steps needed to develop and write a creative concept for your video.
-Step one is to develop a creative brief:
+Three steps are needed to develop and write a creative concept for your next video.

 Step 2 is developing the story for your video that includes putting together the proper beginning, plot and end of the video.
 Creating a compelling brand concept that engages your audience is a difficult task.
 This is difficult because it’s extremely subjective and not everyone feels the same way about every product or service that you are making the video about.
 The first thing necessary is to craft the story outline…what’s the context what is the scenario?
 Next, need to nail down an emotional hook, preferably within the first 5 seconds that claws into the brains of the audiences that not only attracts the people into watching your product defining video but also convinces them into buying it.
 If you hook them upfront potential consumers will be more likely to follow the story to satisfy their curiosity.
 Even with the hook to the story, you need to remain singularly focused on the core message.
 And finally, you’ll need to end with some sort of call to action that drives the consumer to the next phase of the purchasing journey.